DominikDoom/HolsDerGeier/README.md

 # Hols der Geier
-Hols der Geier Spiel is realized in Java as part of the module Fundamentals of Programming.
+Hols der Geier was realized in Java as part of the module Fundamentals of Programming.
 <br>
 <br>
 <p>